 The typical resources for implementing the program are:

-Service provider must be knowledgeable about a wide range of available community resources.
+Service provider must be able to meet with families facing various challenges to engage them in services and be knowledgeable about a wide range of available community resources.
 Providers must be able to make home visits and be accessible by telephone.

 Prerequisite/Minimum Provider Qualifications

-No academic requirement, but providers are most often child welfare professionals with human services degrees and knowledge of community resources.
+Providers are most often professionals with a degree in human services, social work, public health or similar, and knowledge of community resources.